NocturnalSolutions/KituraBook/7-templating.md

 ## The Song List in HTML

-Check back to the `/songs/:letter` route handler in your project.
+Check back to the “/songs/:letter” route handler in your Kuery project.
 Right now it outputs JSON or XML responses as requested.
 We’re going to tweak it so it can output an HTML page as well.

 Let’s start by creating a template.
-Add a `songs.stencil` file and put in the following.
+Add a songs.stencil file and put in the following.

 ```django
 {% extends "layout.stencil" %}